|About Us News Resources Login Become a member Help Search|

 To her mind, there had never been a fairer lord.

 Galadhmir took the horses around to the stables while Thranduil went ahead to the house.
 As he strode toward her, Lindóriel watched with a kind of helpless and thwarted devotion she was unable to politely express, ready for him to breeze past her again without so much as a second glance.
-However, she was not prepared for him to look up and favor her with a smile, tripping her heart for a moment and suddenly rendering her dreadfully self-conscious after her years of apparent invisibility.
+She was not prepared for him to look up and favor her with a smile, tripping her heart for a moment and suddenly rendering her dreadfully self-conscious after years of apparent invisibility.

 “Good evening, Lin,” he said easily as he paused beside her, miraculously produced a yellow rose from his belt and slid it into the thick plaits of her hair, thoughtfully smoothed of thorns.
 She was stricken speechless for the moment, but he merely smiled as he turned and bounded up the stairs into the house.

 She stood for a while where he had left her, staring after him with eyes wide, waiting for the heart-pounding thrill to subside.
 Her hand crept up of its own volition to meet the soft touch of velvet petals.
-Her rational mind told her it was a wild and rambling thing, not so large as those she loved and in the last days of its bloom, in truth little better than a weed; but despite that it seemed to be the loveliest of all the roses she had ever seen.
+Her rational mind told her it was a wild and rambling thing, not so large as those she loved and in the last days of its bloom, in truth little better than a weed, but despite that it seemed to be the loveliest of all the roses she had ever seen.
 To think he had deliberately gone out of his way to remember her request!

 Blessed Elbereth!
 She would love him forever!